 Pros and Cons of Keeping Koi and Goldfish Separated/Together

 - Although we can keep both fish in the same pond, there are more cons than pros.

-- Only one pro I can think of is to save space.
+- The only pro I can think of is to save space.
 You can easily keep these two fish types in one outdoor tank rather than building two separate tanks.
 Apart from that, they are pretty to look at in an outdoor pond.

 - Apart from that, Goldfish will mate with Koi and produce unattractive baby fish.
 These fish have no aesthetic or commercial value.
 Also, they grow much faster than other fries in the pond.

 - Moreover, koi need more water and space to thrive.
 If space is packed with goldfish and their newborn babies, koi fish can not grow properly in the pond.
 Besides that, if there is any disease outbreak, these two types of fish should be treated differently.
 It is not possible if both fish in the same tank.